How Do I Apply For An E-commerce Business License In Thailand?

 Where To Get A Business License?

-For the Foreign Business License or the FBL, the foreign business owners, shareholders, and investors should apply at the Foreign Licensing Department under the Ministry of Commerce in Thailand.
+For the Foreign Business License or the FBL, foreign business owners, shareholders, and investors should apply at the Foreign Licensing Department under the Ministry of Commerce in Thailand.
 Before that, you must check if your company has a capital of 2 million THB to get the license.
 However, you will obtain the FBL sooner, if you have already obtained approval from BOI.

 What Do You Need To Obtain A Business License?